watanaberyunosuke/MPMS_BranchManagement/README.md

 Generate Report Feature Firstly, the system read the data processed by the above feature.
 After that, the system calculate based on the input time and arraylist.
 The system take the reason as key and times for the reason is selected as value.
 Finally, the system can easily calculate the percentage of the reasons and print them out.

+trouble shooting: you may meet failure when you try to input the time, try to input the time as the following format: Monday 16/05.
+The program does not support a really precise search method now.
+Please wait for new version.